Alessandro Mattioli: Loan to Cuneo and Südtirol

 On 20 August 2018, Mattioli was loaned to Serie C side Cuneo on a season-long loan deal.
 On 17 September he made his debut for Cuneo in Serie C in a 1–0 away defeat against Pisa, he was replaced by Davide Arras after 67 minutes.
 One week later, on 23 September he played his first entire match for Cuneo, a 1–1 home draw against Gozzano.
 In January 2019 his loan was interrupted and he returned to Inter leaving Cuneo with 16 appearances, 14 as a starter.

 On 31 January 2019, Mattioli was signed by Serie C club Südtirol on a 6-month loan deal.
 On 2 February he made his debut as a substitute replacing Tommaso Morosini in the 90th minute of a 4–2 away win over AlbinoLeffe.
 On 28 April he played his first and only entire match for the club, a 2–0 away defeat against Imolese.
 Mattioli ended his loan to Südtirol with only 6 appearances.

 Modena

 On 19 July 2019, Mattioli joined to newly promoted Serie C club Modena on an undisclosed fee.
 On 25 August he made his debut for the club in a 0–0 home draw against Vicenza Virtus, he played the entire match.
 He became Modena's first-choice early in the season.

 Cittadella

 On 9 July 2021, he joined Serie B side Cittadella.

+Vis Pesaro

+On 1 September 2023, he went to Vis Pesaro.